jmunixusers/presentations/containers/index.md

 - `docker` is implemented as one giant daemon binary, controlled by messages sent via a filesystem socket
 - Containers are launched as children of this daemon, making it difficult to update while running
+- Compromise of the daemon is essentially compromise of the system, with no audit records
+- Tight coupling of the daemon and user utility lead to breakage between versions
 - Docker had little interest in fundamentally changing their architecture

+---
+# The Red Hat container family

 - Red Hat has launched a collection of replacement utilities
   - `buildah` for building containers
   - `podman` for running containers
   - `skopeo` for inspecting, downloading, and uploading containers
+- Born in Red Hat's Boston office, so `buildah` is mocking the local accent
+- `podman` thinks slightly larger than a container and uses a "pod" as the namespace boundary.
+By default, containers are launched 1:1 with pods
 - These utilities run as the calling user, and launch containers directly under systemd

 ---